TransferWare/plsdbug/README.md

 ### Preconditions

-Install DBUG and EPC.
+Install DBUG and EPC (non database part).

 Here you need either a distribution archive with the `configure` script or you must have bootstrapped your environment.

-In order to have an out-of-source build create a `build` directory first and configure from that directory:
+Next the following command will generate the Autotools `configure` script:

 ```
-$ mkdir build
-$ cd build
-$ ../configure
+$ ./bootstrap
 ```

 ### Build